-Applicants for the HKSA membership who are current members of an accountancy body accepted by the Council in accordance with Section 24(1A) of the PAO and have passed the professional examinations of that body will be assessed separately pursuant to mutual recognition agreements signed or under the professional accreditation process for these bodies.
-Until a new policy is promulgated, the existing practice of completing Form R-3 will continue.
+Applicants for HKSA membership who are current members of an accountancy body accepted by the Council in accordance with Section 24(1A) of the PAO and have passed the professional examinations of that body will be assessed separately pursuant to mutual recognition agreements signed or under the professional accreditation process for these bodies.
+Until a new policy is promulgated, the existing practice will continue.

-5 Role of employers
+5 The Role of Employers